Tableau Online

 The SaaS Management integration with Tableau offers a License Information integration task that automatically retrieves every 24 hours the name of the Tableau subscription, license type, and total allowed number of licenses.
 This auto-populated Tableau license information provides a more complete view of your Tableau SaaS entitlements and component usage by displaying:

-User’s license activity (based on the user’s last login).
+User’s license activity (based on the user’s last login). |

 Important:If you enable the License Information integration task, you need to enter and keep up to date the following Licenses Tab information.
 The License Information integration task does not pull in this information.
-The SaaS application’s annual spend calculation relies on entered and accurate license effective and ending dates.
+The SaaS application’s annual spend calculation relies on entered and accurate license effective and expiration dates.

 Managing Available Tableau Licenses